bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ## You

 What do you care about?
+exercise, and music

 What do you know about?
+I know what workouts to work on and what meal plans to take I know a lot about music such as theory, rhythm, chord progression, and play various instruments.
 What decisions do you face?
+Usually what work outs i am going to do for the day, and if i'll go to the gym in the morning or at night

 ## Seven templates